yomidevs/local-audio-yomichan/README.md

 ## Troubleshooting
-*   Try regenerating the database by navigating to `Tools` →  `Regenerate local audio database`, and trying again.
+*   Try regenerating the database by navigating to `Tools` →  `Regenerate local audio database`.
     This should take a while.
-    *   If regenerating the database does not take a while, it likely means that your audio files are misplaced.
+    *   If regenerating the database finishes almost instantly, it likely means that your audio files are misplaced.
         Ensure that within step 3, your file structure matches the expected file structure.